km-kushmathur/linkedin-pmo-extension/README.md

 ## How It Works

 Uses **on-device AI** powered by [Transformers.js](https://huggingface.co/docs/transformers.js) to classify LinkedIn posts in real-time.
-Zero-shot classification determines if a post is PMO (bragging/flexing) and blurs it with a tasteful overlay. **No data ever leaves your browser.**
+Zero-shot classification determines if a post is PMO (bragging/flexing) and blurs it with a clean overlay. **No data ever leaves your browser.**

 ### Features